-- (b) This amount relates to final payments on construction contracts for the Fairgrounds water system which were paid subsequent to our fiscal year end. - (c) The Participating interest liability is payable to the CAA holders upon the sale of Export Water, and therefore, the timing of the payments is uncertain and not reflected in the above table by period. - (d) The Tap Participation Fees payable to HP A&M are payable upon the sale of water taps.
-Because the timing of these water tap sales is not fixed and determinable, the estimated payments are not reflected in the above table by period.
-The amount listed above includes an unamortized discount of approximately \$59.0 million.
-The valuation of the Tap Participation Fees payable to HP A&M is a significant estimate based on available historic market information and estimated future market information.
-Many factors are necessary to estimate future market conditions, including but not limited to, supply and demand for new homes, population growth along the Front Range, cash flows, tap fee increases at our rate-based districts, and other market forces beyond our control.
-Because the estimates and assumptions used to value the Tap Participation Fees payable to HP A&M are subjective, actual results could vary materially from the estimates.
+- (b) This amount relates to final payments on construction contracts for the Fairgrounds water system which were paid subsequent to our fiscal year end. - (c) The Participating interest liability is payable to the CAA holders upon the sale of Export Water, and therefore, the timing of the payments is uncertain and not reflected in the above table by period. - (d) The Tap Participation fees are payable to HP A&M when we sell water taps and therefore the timing of the payments is uncertain and not reflected in the above table by period. - (e) The contingent obligations payable upon default by HP A&M, although recorded as a liability in the accompanying balance sheet, are the responsibility of HP A&M. Our liability arises if HP A&M defaults on its promissory notes and we choose to meet their obligations.
+Because we can not reasonably estimate when or if HP A&M will default on the promissory notes, and therefore can not reasonably estimate when, or if, we will choose to expend our current assets to cure HP A&M's default, we can not estimate the cash requirements by period on the Company related to these promissory notes.